ynnekF/mcp-server/README.md

 Reference [MCP Python SDK](https://github.com/modelcontextprotocol/python-sdk)

+This project aims to **provide an example of a simple custom MCP server** that can be used locally with tools like Copilot Chat.
+It demonstrates how to set up a server that can respond to requests and manage context information for clients.

 ## Features

 - **Context Management**: The MCP Server manages context information for each client, allowing models to access relevant data and state information.